devwithzachary/presentations/kotlin-multiplatform-saved-the-world/deck.md

 # Move to a Mono repo

+Whole team synced across all platforms

 ---

 # We have tests!

-(Tests are the key to saving the world.)
+Tests are the key to saving developers (which are our world!)

 ![bg right width:500px](images/kotlin-super-hero.png)